 What is isotretinoin?

 Isotretinoin is a medication used to treat severe acne that has not responded to other treatments and is scarring or impacting on a person’s wellbeing.
-Isotretinoin is one of a group of drugs called retinoids which are related to vitamin A. Only a specialist dermatologist can prescribe isotretinoin.
+Isotretinoin is one of a group of drugs called retinoids which are related to vitamin A.

 How does isotretinoin work?